prnvdixit/Vixon/README.md

 * To stop detection, you can just press 's' after keeping openCV window in focus.
 If you wish to automate the same, just set the detection-inhibitor HSV range (by right clicking on the object you want to use as a detection-inhibitor) {In the demo, the orange colour acts as such a preventive measure}, and whenever that object is in front of camera, no gesture detection of any object would be done. :smiley:

+### Working

+For the sake of others, I am sharing a brief gist of the working of the application. :smile:

+Still, if anything is not clear enough in code or you want to be explained here, just [contact me](https://github.com/prnvdixit/Vixon/blob/master/README.md#reviews--feature-requests).

+I used PyGame for video streaming and other stuff, mostly because of the mouse-control actions and rendering options it provide (plus, I already had previous experience working with it :stuck_out_tongue:).
+Every left click selects particular portion of the frame and calculates the corresponding HSV colour range for that portion.
+Similarly, every right click does so for detection-inhibitor object.

+For tracking the object, I used OpenCV's ```cv2.inRange``` function.
+Before that, for cleaning up and reducing the noise in a frame - I used Blurring functions and Morphological transformations.
+Next, contours were detected and maximum contour out of all was selected as "most probable object".
+On each frame, the mid point of the biggest contour was stored to create a trail of motion.
+For detecting direction of movement, I maintained a vector and once it's magnitude exceeds a particular threshold value, direction corresponding to starting point was calculated.

 ### Installation requirements

 * [Python 2.7.*](https://www.python.org/)